tasmota/decode-config/README.md

 Source:
   Read/Write Tasmota configuration from/to

+  -s, --source <filename|host|url>
+                        source used for the Tasmota configuration (default:
+                        None)'
   -f, --file <filename>
-                        file to retrieve/write Tasmota configuration from/to
+                        file used for the Tasmota configuration (default:
-                        (default: None)'
+                        None)'
   -d, --device <host|url>
-                        hostname, IP address or url to retrieve/send Tasmota configuration from/to (default: None) -P, --port <port>     TCP/IP port number to use for the host connection (default: 80)
+                        hostname, IP-address or url used for the Tasmota configuration (default: None) -P, --port <port>     TCP/IP port number to use for the host connection (default: 80)
   -u, --username <username>